 Midway through the 20th century, the concept of tensile architecture for shade to large outdoor areas was put to the test when it was employed at the Sidney Myer Music Bowl in Melbourne in 1959.

 From there, shade sails took…well, sail.
 Membrane structures were used for Saudi Arabia’s Tuwaiq Palace, and the roof of Munich’s Olympic stadium, both in the 70s.

 Synthetic materials like PVC have led to the creation of the modern quality shade sail that we know today.

 Different types of shade sails

-Shade sails nowadays fulfill all sorts of uses, and of course, there are different types of shade sails for different purposes.
+These nowadays fulfill all sorts of uses, and of course, there are different types for different purposes.
 Here are some of the most common types you should know about.

 Waterproof shade sail

-Waterproof shade sails protect from harsh elements like heavy rain and the blazing sun.
+Waterproof sails protect from harsh elements like heavy rain and the blazing sun.

 The shade sail that comes to mind first for most people is the waterproof shade sail.
-Made from durable PVC material, it can withstand both the hot sun and heavy rains, making it ideal for use even in the tropics.
+Made from durable PVC material, it can withstand both harmful UV rays from the hot sun and heavy rains, making it ideal for use even in the tropics.